What SLPs and Parents Need to Know About Gravitational Insecurity in ASD

 Say you put a child with gravitational insecurity on a swing in which their feet can’t touch the floor.
 This is a very anxiety-provoking activity for a child with gravitational insecurity.
 Because of this, all of the child’s eggs move to their Body basket - all the child can focus on at that moment is their body.
 The child is feeling too unsafe and insecure to be processing language.
 Therefore, this child would not benefit from a language activity while moving back and forth on that swing.

-Being able to identify gravitational insecurity helps us to choose appropriate activities for our sessions.
+Being able to identify gravitational insecurity helps us to choose appropriate activities to use when engaging the child and building language.
 Rather than putting a child on a swing where their feet don’t touch the floor, we may choose a swing where the child’s feet DO touch the floor - we may choose NOT to swing the child at all, but allow the child to sit in the swing with his feet planted on the ground.

-What should our sessions look like for a child with gravitational insecurity?
+What should movement activities look like for a child with gravitational insecurity?

 First and foremost, choose activities the child can tolerate.
 This typically means engaging the child in activities in which the child keeps their feet and body on the floor or close to the floor with limited movement.